 You can view a selection of available digitized items below.
 Please note that digitization of the African American Collection is ongoing and this selection does not represent the full breadth of our holdings.
-You can find more information on the African American Collection on our website, and by searching our finding aids.
+You can find more information on the African American Collection on our website.

-The Cummings Guest House Register The Cummings family of Old Orchard Beach, Maine, ran a guest house catering to the African American community from 1923 until 1993.
+The Cummings family of Old Orchard Beach, Maine, ran a guest house catering to the African American community from 1923 until 1993.
 During that time, the family kept a register to record the signatures and contact information of their guests.
 Over the years, the Guest House saw guests from all walks of life, including musical legends like Cab Calloway and Duke Ellington.
 This collection includes a fully annotated transcript.
-Eugene Jackson Photographs

 Gerald E. Talbot was the first African American to be elected to the Maine State Legislature.
 He served in the Maine House of Representatives from 1972 to 1978, and worked with the Maine chapter of the NAACP and the State Board of Education.
 He also took part in the struggle for civil rights in other parts of the country, as well as in Maine.
 The Collection includes Talbot’s personal papers, records of his term in the Maine House of Representatives, of his work with the NAACP in Maine and with the State Board of Education.
 The Collection contains books, serials, posters, artifacts, and photographs documenting African Americans in the United States, with an emphasis on Maine.